Bubobubobubobubo/sardine/docs/installation.md

 ### Python Package

 !!! warning "For Windows Users only"
     **Sardine** is particularly tricky to install for users running Windows.
-This is due to the fact that **Sardine** depends on `rtmidi` and `link`.
+This is due to the fact that **Sardine** depends on `rtmidi` (no wheels for Python 3.10) and `link` (relies on `pybind11`).
 These packages are bindings for existing C++ code used extensively for important chunks of the application.
 Without the proper development related tools, you might not be able to install **Sardine**.
 Please make sure that you install the following before proceeding with the installation:

     - [MSVC Build Tools](https://visualstudio.microsoft.com/fr/downloads/?q=build+tools) (*Microsoft Visual Studio Code Build Tools*)